Pair Programming for Homework Assignments

 If I start working on an assignment with a partner, and then change my mind, what can I do?

-Once you decide to pair program, you may not change your mind and complete the program alone.
+Once you decide to pair program, you may not change your mind and complete the jointly written code alone.
 Instead, you must erase all your code and start over.
 If your assignment is similar to another student's, and the other student is not a declared pair-programming partner, then you will need to answer questions regarding academic integrity.

 If I start working on an assignment by myself, and then change my mind and want to work with a partner, what can I do?